-A restaurant is always a combination of a quality kitchen, quality service and high-quality interior.
+A restaurant is always a combination of a quality kitchen, quality service, and a high-quality interior.
 Together they form the foundation.
-This is a golden rule.
+That is a golden rule.

 Before creating an advertising message, you need to ask yourself one question: what is unique about my restaurant and how is it different from others?

-Yes, of course, against the backdrop of many amateurish projects, you really have excellent service, excellent cuisine, but this is just a basic level.
+Yes, of course, against the backdrop of many amateurish projects, you have excellent service, excellent cuisine, but this is just a fundamental level.

-In any restaurant there is something unique.
-What about the building where your restaurant is located?
-Where do you get ingredients from?
+In any restaurant, there is something unique.
+What about the building where your restaurant located?
+Where do you get ingredients?
 What song is your chef singing while cooking steaks?… Think.

 Ads with information about dishes and prices are almost ideal.
 But still, it must bring emotions with itself or work in some other way to remember it.